Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 I3S Scene Layers are designed to provide clients access to data.
 Clients have the ability to then visualize the data for the layer independently according to their needs.
 Data here refers to both the geometry as well as the attributes for 3D Object, Point, Line and Polygon Features as well as  vertex geometry and attributes for Integrated Meshes and Point Cloud layers representing continuous or variable density geographic fields.

-An I3S Layer is characterized by a combination of layer type and profile that fully describes the behavior of the layer and the manner in which it is realized within the specification.</p>
+An I3S Layer is characterized by a combination of layer type and profile that fully describes the behavior of the layer and the manner in which it is realized within the specification.

 The specification that follows below applies to the following layer types:
 <ul>